scalar-labs/scalardb/docs/storage-abstraction.md

 ##### Handle Scanner objects

-Scan operations in the storage abstraction return a `Scanner` object.
+A Scan operation in the Storage API returns a `Scanner` object.

 If you want to get results one by one from the Scanner object, you can use the `one()` method as follows:
 ```java